-Theoretical Framework and Hypothesis Fundamental Analysis
+Fundamental Analysis

-Fundamental analysis is one method or method used by investors to predict stock prices in the future (Venkates et al., 2012).
-Fundamental analysis is done by looking at the company's equity value based on the analysis of published financial statements and other information without reference to the price of the company's shares in the capital market (Bauman, 1996).
+Fundamental analysis is one method used by investors to predict stock prices in the future (Venkates et al., 2012).
+It is done by looking at the company's equity value based on the analysis of published financial statements and other information without reference to the price of the company's shares in the capital market (Wafia et al., 2015).

 The role of financial ratios is very important in fundamental analysis.
-Financial ratios are used to compare companies that have the same or similar activity and size (Baresa et al., 2013).
-Also, according to Abardanell and Bushee (1997), macroeconomic conditions such as GDP also need to be considered because they relate to fundamental values and corporate profits.
-Fundamental values can be used to estimate stock returns of a company in the future (Abardanell and Bushee, 1998).
+For example, financial ratios can be used to compare companies that have the same or similar activity and size (Baresa et al., 2013).
+Factor that can be compared, according to Abardanell and

+Bushee (1997), is macroeconomic condition that is GDP.
+This also needs to be considered because they relate to fundamental values and corporate profits.
+Another role of fundamental values is that it can also be used to estimate the company's stock returns in the future (Abardanell and Bushee, 1998).

-Framework of Thinking
+Framework

 This study aims to examine whether economic growth moderates the effect of the fundamental value of shares on stock returns of infrastructure companies in Indonesia.
-The framework of thinking of this research is described as follows:
+The research framework is shown in Figure 2.